Grace University

-Grace University was a private Christian university in Omaha, Nebraska.
+Grace University was a private Christian university in Omaha, Nebraska, United States.
 The university included undergraduate programs and the Grace University College of Professional and Graduate Studies.
-The university ceased all academic operations in May 2018.
+Grace University was formed in 1943 as the Grace Bible Institute and succeeded the former Presbyterian Theological Seminary.
+The school re-branded to its final name in 1995.
+It was dissolved due to financial struggles in 2018.